IISc-Software-iGEM/bept/src/bept/docs/out.md

 To see the help message, you can run `bept out --help` in your terminal.

+## Calculation of the Gradients

+We calculate the gradients of the electric field at each atom in the structure.
+The gradient is calculated using the algorithms used by `numpy.gradient` function.
+To know more about how we implement the gradient calculation, check out the [Gradient Calculation](https://github.com/IISc-Software-iGEM/bept/blob/main/bio_docs/electrostatic_gradient.md) documentation on our repository.

 ## Format of `{protein}_bept.csv`

 The data extracted from PQR file, apbs potential dx file is taken and mapped to each of the atom present in the PQR file.
 This data is now written to a `.csv` file making it easier for the user to use the data for the future.
 Here are the following columns present in the `.csv` file -